Sonia-96/MyStudyNotes/Network & Security/Network.md

 <img src="./assets/image-20230206102127275.png" alt="image-20230206102127275" style="zoom:30%;" />

 ## Local Area Networks

+A **local area network** (LAN) is a collection of devices connected together in one physical location, such as a building, office, or home.
+A LAN can be small or large, ranging from a home network with one user to an enterprise network with thousands of users and devices in an office or school.

 LAN uses link-layer **switches** rather than network-layer routers to connect devices.
 The link layer devices are basically just "**plug and play**" and don't require administration to set up routing/flow tables.